Ismail-Rahib/payment/README.md

-# 💳 Payment Gateway & confimation message  with details in CodeIgniter 4 🚀
+# 💳 Payment Gateway & confimation sms with details in CodeIgniter 4 🚀

 This project integrates **Razorpay** for payment processing and **Twilio** for payment confirmation in **CodeIgniter 4 (CI4)**.